 Constructing a budget

 The budget should be presented as a table and where relevant be sure to specify the daily or monthly cost of, for example, subsistence, transportation or research assistance – e.g. for per diem this might be $500/month x 2 months = $1,000.
-Also, don’t mix up your justifications in the body of the table – this makes the budget difficult to read and understand.
-Justifications are necessary, but should appear as footnotes to the budget table.

 The Foundation will provide funds for most expenses that are directly associated with field work/research, but it is important to be aware of the expenses we DON’T support.
 These include salary for yourself, overheads for your university, expenses for family members who might accompany you into the field, or expenses incurred at home while you are carrying out your research (such as rent or mortgage, storage fees, etc.).
 It is also important to realize that we do not fund travel to and/or attendance at meetings during the course of the fieldwork or return trips home to consult with a supervisor or colleagues.